dtischler95/peptideTransformer/README.md

 - [ ] is there a way to collected leaked data and put them into train data?

 #### Evaluation
-- [ ] Think of Evaluation Pipeline
+- [ ] Think of Evaluation Pipeline, do i really need more metrics?
+Some more graphs, yes... but clustering graphs should be enough maybe token position prediction confidence
 - [ ] Change Polars usage in hemo_clustering to pandas
 - [ ] Add Evaluation Jupyter Notebook